johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/Timetable/CI/CI.md

     ```jobs:``` section.
   * Finally, you need a runner.
 Tell GitHub Actions to use the ```ubuntu-latest``` runner for
     this job.
 You can do this by using the ```runs-on:``` keyword.
-6. **Target Python 3.9**: It is important to consistently use the same version of
+7. **Target Python 3.9**: It is important to consistently use the same version of
 dependencies and operating system for all phases of development including the CI
 pipeline.
 This project was developed on Python 3.9, so you need to ensure that the
 CI pipeline also runs on the same version of Python.
 You will accomplish this by
 running your workflow in a container inside the GitHub action.
   * Add a ```container:``` section under the runs-on: section of the build job, and
     tell GitHub Actions to use ```python:3.9-slim``` as the image.
-7. Save and commit your changes to your forked repository.
+8. Save and commit your changes to your repository.

 When you click on ```Actions``` tab in your repository, you should be able to see screen like the one below.